 An ingrown toenail happens when a portion of the toenail curves into the flesh of the toe.
-It imbeds itself in the soft tissue.
+It then imbeds itself in the soft tissue.
 It can occur on any of the toes.
 However, it usually occurs on one of the big toes.

 The main risk factor that increases your chances of having ingrown toenails is having family members with ingrown toenails.

 Ingrown toenails often do not cause symptoms at first.
 Eventually, the following symptoms may develop:

 In almost all cases, you or your doctor can diagnose an ingrown toenail based on the location and the symptoms.